Frequently Asked Questions

 No. Members of the Clean Power Alliance Board of Directors do not receive a salary or any financial benefits.

-Clean Power Alliance currently serves commercial and residential customers in the following cities and counties: Agoura Hills, Alhambra, Arcadia, Beverly Hills, Calabasas, Camarillo, Carson, Claremont, Culver City, Downey, Hawaiian Gardens, Hawthorne, unincorporated Los Angeles County, Malibu, Manhattan Beach, Moorpark, Ojai, Oxnard, Paramount, Redondo Beach, Rolling Hills Estates, Santa Monica, Sierra Madre, Simi Valley, South Pasadena, Temple City, Thousand Oaks, Ventura, unincorporated Ventura County, West Hollywood, and Whittier.
-In June 2020, Westlake Village will begin receiving service for residential and commercial customers.
+Clean Power Alliance currently serves commercial and residential customers in the following cities and counties: Agoura Hills, Alhambra, Arcadia, Beverly Hills, Calabasas, Camarillo, Carson, Claremont, Culver City, Downey, Hawaiian Gardens, Hawthorne, unincorporated Los Angeles County, Malibu, Manhattan Beach, Moorpark, Ojai, Oxnard, Paramount, Redondo Beach, Rolling Hills Estates, Santa Monica, Sierra Madre, Simi Valley, South Pasadena, Temple City, Thousand Oaks, Ventura, unincorporated Ventura County, West Hollywood, Westlake Village and Whittier.
 Unfortunately, residents and businesses outside the Clean Power Alliance service territory cannot receive service from Clean Power Alliance.

 Clean Power Alliance began serving municipal customers in unincorporated Los Angeles County in February 2018, and then added commercial and municipal customers in unincorporated Los Angeles County, Rolling Hills Estates, and South Pasadena in June 2018.
 We began serving residential customers in February 2019 and non-residential customers in May 2019 for participating cities within Los Angeles and Ventura Counties.
 In June 2020, all residents and businesses within Westlake Village will be enrolled in Clean Power Alliance service.

 The 2002 State law that made community choice possible (AB 117), determined that the new local, public entities (in this case, Clean Power Alliance) would be the default energy provider and automatically enroll customers in the participating jurisdictions.